V01Ddev/v01d.dev/hugo_src/content/Powering_A_Flysky_i6X_via_USB/index.md

 Knowing that a AA battery is 1.5V and that the Flysky takes 4 batteries in series.
 We can deduce that the maximum operating voltage is 6V.
 Looking at the [manual](https://static1.squarespace.com/static/5bc852d6b9144934c40d499c/t/5d6f66305487dc0001e34939/1567581800555/FS-i6X+User+manual+20160817.pdf), we find that the minimum voltage warning is at less than 4.2V.
 Meaning, USB's 5V is just at the right spot!

 Running a quick test, I cut the end of a USB cable and touched the exposed on ends to the last positive and last negative terminal in the battery compartment.
-Switching the controller on gave me a healthy and beep and everything seemed in order.
+Switching the controller on gave me a healthy beep and everything seemed in order.

-I looked online for any existing solutions, I only found [RCwithAdam's video](https://www.youtube.com/watch?v=Ln6hztrJgnc) where he soldered a USB cable directly to the terminals on the i6X.
-Being that my controller was new I didn't want to modify it in any way that couldn't be reverted to its original state.
+I looked online for any existing solutions and found [RCwithAdam's video](https://www.youtube.com/watch?v=Ln6hztrJgnc) where he soldered a USB cable directly to the terminals of the i6X.
+Being that my controller was new.
+I didn't want to modify it in any way that couldn't be reverted to its original state.

 So here is my solution: